-3 Answers to the most commonly ask questions this rainy season: A guide for horse riders.
+3 Answers to the most commonly asked questions this rainy season: A guide for Horse Riders.

-We are sharing our top 3 tips when it comes to surviving this rainy season with your horses.
+We are sharing our Top 3 Tips for when it comes to surviving this rainy season with your horses.

 1. Should I stable my horse when it is raining?

 There is no doubt in our minds that the best place to be on days like today, is tucked inside in our lovely warm houses; however, do our horses feel the same?
 The love we have for them see us want to bring them into their nice dry stables where they are safe and sound.
 However, it’s important to remember that sometimes a horses opinion on whether they need to be in or not may be different from ours!